ADR-013: RISC-V (riscv64gc) Architecture Support

 Implementation

-The execution sequence is recorded in the plan file at /Users/jasonricca/.claude/plans/melodic-tumbling-muffin.md, not duplicated here.
+Per-phase commits in git log are the granular execution record.
 Phase markers (R-0 through R-6) appear in STATUS.md as they land.

 Critical files to be created (full list in the plan):